FAQ

 CIB seven is aimed specifically at companies that need a reliable platform for extensive, business-critical processes, and at the same time value an environment in which they can act as co-creators.

-What new functions are planned, and when will they be available?
+Which Enterprise Features are planned, and when will they be available?

 These include, among others: